FAQ

 So, how do "self-priming" check valves entice the mobile phase to flow up the inlet tubing and into the pump head?
 Nothing.
 Or rather, nothing different than other check valves.

 Manufacturers say that with their "self-priming" check valves, pump priming becomes a simple matter of dunking your solvent line in the reservoir, turning your dry pump on at 5mL/minute, and putting your feet up while the pump does all the work.
 Do not follow this advice!
 You should avoid turning on your LC with a dry pump head.
-A dry piston dragging back and forth through a dry piston seal will bring liquid up into the head, but it will also cause increased seal and piston wear causing you to replace seals much earlier than you'd like.
+A dry piston dragging back and forth through a dry piston seal will bring liquid up into the head, but it will also cause increased seal and piston wear, causing you to replace seals much earlier than you'd like.
 Wetting the seal and piston with solvent as quickly as possible will help both components last longer.
 If you can get liquid to the head simply by opening a purge valve and elevating the mobile phase, great!
 If not, use a priming syringe to get liquid to the head before you turn it on.
 Your seal will be far less likely to be damaged during system start-up and will last much longer.

-We do not claim that our check valves are self-priming, because we think the claim isn’t true and is in fact misleading.
+We do not claim that our check valves are self-priming because we think the claim isn’t true and is, in fact, misleading.
 If you'd like to talk about check valve design parameters that do have an actual effect on check valve performance, please give us a call - we'd be glad to discuss!

 Cartridge-type and rebuild-type check valves - which is better?